Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 1.2.
 An integer variable contains 5.
 Write a program that prints value of n 1.3.
 Write a program that read and display an integer number 1.4.
 Write a program that read and display floating point number 1.5.
-Write a program that read and display an long number 1.6.
+Write a program that read and display long number 1.6.